• Skip to primary navigation

 Jump to Recipe Print Recipe

 When I was little, my nickname was Cracker because I only ate Ritz crackers.
 My mom struggled to get me to eat anything but crackers.
-As I aged, my love for Ritz crackers diminished, but my passion for crackers and anything savory remains with me.
+My love for Ritz crackers diminished as I aged, but my passion for crackers and anything savory remains with me.

 Lavash is a large, thin, soft flatbread made with flour, water, yeast, and salt.
 Not only is lavash bread oil-free, but it is also egg and dairy-free.
 In addition, its soft texture and slightly rough surface make it perfect for various uses.